irena-flextool/flextool/docs/how_to.md

 This CHP plant is an another example where the user defined `constraint` (see the last equation in the previous example) is used to achieve the desired behaviour.
 In a backpressure CHP, heat and power outputs are fixed - increase one of them, and you must also increase the other.
 In an extraction CHP plant the relation is more complicated - there is an allowed operating area between heat and power.
 Both can be represented in FlexTool, but here a backpressure example is given.
 An extraction plant would require two or more *greater_than* and/or *lesser_than* `constraints` to define an operating area.

 Electricity and heat outputs are fixed by adding a new `constraint` *coal_chp_fix* where the heat and power co-efficients are fixed.
-You need to create the two relationships `unit__outputNode`, for *coal_chp--heat* and *coal_chp--west*.
-As can be seen in the bottom part of the figure below, the `constraint_flow_coefficient` parameter for the *coal_chp--heat* and *coal_chp--west* is set as a map value where the `constraint` name matches with the *coal_chp_fix* `constraint` object name.
+You need to create the two entities `unit__outputNode`, for *coal_chp--heat* and *coal_chp--west*.
+As can be seen in the bottom part of the figure below, the `constraint_flow_coefficient` parameter for the *coal_chp--heat* and *coal_chp--west* is set as a map value where the `constraint` name matches with the *coal_chp_fix* `constraint` entity name.
 The values are set so that the constraint equation forces the heat output to be twice as large as the electricity output.

 Create constraint *coal_chp_fix*, add it to an alternative in the `Entity Alternative` sheet (if Toolbox 0.8, after 5/2024) and add parameters:

-- `is_active`: yes (if Toolbox 0.7, before 5/2024)
 - `sense`: equal
 - `constant`: 0.0
+- `is_active`: yes (if Toolbox 0.7, before 5/2024)

 Create `unit_outputNode` (coal_chp|heat):